anglerchampion/financial-forecasting-a/README.md

 **Models Implemented**

 Five forecasting models were evaluated:

-Autoregressive Model – AR(5)
+Autoregressive Model – AR(5):
 Captures linear relationships using previous price values.

-Moving Average Model
+Moving Average Model:
 Smooths the time series and captures short-term trends.

-Random Walk Model
+Random Walk Model:
 Used as a baseline model based on the Efficient Market Hypothesis.

-Random Forest Regressor
+Random Forest Regressor:
 Ensemble machine learning model capable of capturing non-linear patterns.

-Gradient Boosting Regressor
+Gradient Boosting Regressor:
 Sequential ensemble model designed to improve prediction accuracy through iterative error correction.

-Hybrid Model Approach
+Hybrid Model Approach:
 After comparing all models, the best-performing baseline model was combined with machine learning models to create a hybrid forecasting system.

 The hybrid approach works by:

 Modeling the linear component of the time series using AR(5).

 Learning the remaining non-linear patterns using machine learning models.

 Combining both components to generate the final prediction.

-This approach allows the model to capture both: linear market trends complex non-linear relationships present in financial data.
+This approach allows the model to capture both: linear market trends, complex non-linear relationships present in financial data.

 **Validation Method**

 The models were evaluated using Walk-Forward Validation, which simulates real-world forecasting conditions.
 Process:

 Train the model on historical data up to a specific time.

 Predict the next time period.

 Expand the training window.

 Repeat until the end of the dataset.

 This method prevents data leakage and provides a realistic estimate of model performance.

 **Evaluation Metrics**

 Model performance was measured using the following error metrics:

 RMSE (Root Mean Squared Error) – Measures prediction accuracy.
 MAE (Mean Absolute Error) – Measures average absolute prediction error.
 MAPE (Mean Absolute Percentage Error) – Measures percentage prediction error.
 R² (Coefficient of Determination) – Indicates goodness of fit.

 **Data**

 The dataset contains historical stock index data including:

-Date
+Date,
-Opening price
+Opening price,
-Closing price
+Closing price,
-High
+High,
-Low
+Low,
 Volume

 The dataset was cleaned and sorted chronologically before model training.